santolucito/santolucito.github.io/ggu/music/index.md

 - Lyrics from a chant
 - Moktak and rhythm from a chant

-Then song must include a recording of everyone's voice in someway.
+The song must include a recording of everyone's voice in someway.
 It may be as a group or as a solo.
 Use audacity to make this recording.